-We also provide customers with a variety of educational materials, investment tools, and financial news and information, such as our "Snacks" newsletter (which is offered by Sherwood Media), the suite of other editorial offerings that we expect Sherwood Media to launch throughout this year, and the Robinhood Investment Index.
+We also provide customers with a variety of educational materials, investment tools, and financial news and information, such as our "Snacks" newsletter (which is offered by Sherwood Media), the suite of other editorial offerings that we expect Sherwood Media has launched and will continue to launch, throughout this year, and the Robinhood Investment Index.
 Additionally, Robinhood Gold members have access to stock research reports prepared by our third-party collaborator, Morningstar, Inc. and Level II market data from Nasdaq.
 Based on current law and regulations, we believe these services do not constitute investment advice or investment recommendations.
 If the law were to change or if a court or regulator were to interpret current law and regulations in a novel manner, we face a risk that these services could come to be considered as investment advice.